nwcourses/nwcourses.github.io/COM421/week3.md

 Try creating a `Queue` class to represent a queue.
 Like your `Stack` class this should contain an internal array.
-As we discussed above, *we also need two attributes to represent the indices of the front and the back of the queue*, because the queue shifts position within the internal array.
+As we discussed above, *we also need two attributes to represent the front and the back of the queue*, because the queue shifts position within the internal array.

 You will also need a third attribute to represent the queue's capacity